Vundu: Description

-Habitat and Range
+Habitat and range

 The vundu is found widely in rivers and other freshwater habitats of sub-Saharan Africa, only extending beyond this region in the Nile (although it is rare in the lower sections of this river).
 Among others, it is found in the Benue River, Volta River, Niger River, Gambia River, Senegal River, Lake Chad, Omo River, Congo River Basin, Lake Rukwa, Lake Kariba, Zambezi River, Lake Tanganyika and Lake Edward.

 The vundu is generally uncommon, but it is not considered threatened despite having declined locally.
 Most active at night, it feeds on any available food, including invertebrates and insects when small, then fish and other small vertebrates when large.
 It scavenges off large carcasses and offal from riverside villages.
 It can live for 12 or more years.
-The vundu catfish can survive out of water for extensive periods of time.
+The vundu can survive out of water for extensive periods of time.

+Due to impaired vision, they rely on vibrations and smells in search of food.
+They love to remain in deep water for eating any available food they need.

-The vundu eating habits effects many aspects of their lives; their growth, feeding efficiency, and body mineral composition.
+The vundu eating habits affect many aspects of their lives; their growth, feeding efficiency, and body mineral composition.
 If they are raised in captivity and fed a soy based or cotton based meal their growth will reduce significantly.
-Changing the vundu diets practically is okay, but changing them completely is detrimental to an extent because of the lack of protein they receive in a given meal.
+Changing the vundu's diets partially is okay, but changing them completely is detrimental to an extent because of the lack of protein they receive in a given meal.